SneheshNag/Chord-prediction/README.md

 # Cloud function
 Here is the link to the google cloud function.
 The storage bucket contains the trained model. https://console.cloud.google.com/functions/list?project=api-test-256817

+# Requirements - python
+The requirements for the python scripts are in [requirements.txt](backend/requirements.txt)